Greg Prince's Blog

 But the Hillary hacks still grasp at any straws they find…

-2 Responses to “The problem with the popular vote”
+2 thoughts on “The problem with the popular vote